 How can I tell if my stroller has enough sun protection?

-Check for a UPF-rated canopy.
-Look for features like adjustable coverage and ventilation panels.
-These ensure your baby stays shaded and cool during walks.
+Check the canopy for a UPF rating.
+Also look for adjustable coverage and ventilation panels.
+These features help keep your baby shaded and cool during walks.

 Can I use sunscreen on my baby while in the stroller?

-For babies under six months, keep them out of direct sun; if shade and clothing aren’t enough, you may apply a small amount of mineral sunscreen (zinc oxide or titanium dioxide) to exposed areas like the face and backs of hands.
-For older babies, use baby-safe sunscreen on exposed skin and reapply as directed.
+For babies under six months, keep them out of direct sun.
+If shade and clothing aren’t enough, you can apply a small amount of mineral sunscreen (zinc oxide or titanium dioxide) to exposed areas like the face and backs of the hands.
+For older babies, use broad-spectrum baby-safe sunscreen on exposed skin and reapply as directed.
 AAP/HealthyChildren.

 What’s the best way to keep my baby comfortable in hot weather?

 Dress them in lightweight, breathable clothes.
 Use a stroller fan for airflow.
-Offer frequent feeds (and small sips of water after 6 months).
-Plan outings outside peak sun hours.
+Offer frequent feeds, and add small sips of water after 6 months.
+Plan outings for early morning or late afternoon to avoid peak heat.
 CDC; AAP/HealthyChildren.